Thyristor vs. Transistor: Key Points to Distinguish the Two

 Forward current maintenance

-For a transistor circuit, you’ll need continuous input in maintaining a forward current.
+For a transistor circuit, you’ll need continuous input to maintain a forward current.

 Contrarily, you use a pulse in thyristors to keep the forward current flowing unless it falls below the threshold value.
 Also, you won’t need an input current.